-biological and cultural surveys are performed to confirm that the closure will not negatively impact significant wildlife habitat or cultural resources.
-The biological surveys are conducted by biologists working for NDOW, BLM, or the United States Forest Service.
-A total of 74 bat compatible closures were constructed.
-In 2017, either NDOW or its contractor surveyed and provided closure recommendations for 378 mines across the state.
+The biological surveys are conducted by biologists working for Nevada Department of Wildlife (NDOW), BLM, or the USFS.
+A total of 99 bat compatible closures were constructed in 2018.
+NDOW surveyed and provided closure recommendations for 423 mines across the state.
 These included: